zacharyr0th/website/public/articles/digital-gold.md

 The South African Rand has experienced extreme volatility over the past decade.
 ![usd-zar](/images/usd-zar.webp)

 Bitcoin holders have outperformed everyone over the past decade other than maybe [Jensen Huang](https://www.instagram.com/commuter.ny/p/C71tPJgpmgw/).
-Bitcoin's low was $0.0041 when someone spent 10,000 BTC on a [$41 pizza](https://economictimes.indiatimes.com/markets/cryptocurrency/bitcoin-pizza-day-and-the-rise-of-crypto-commerce/articleshow/110321112.cms?from=mdr#:~:text=Laszlo%20Hanyecz%2C%20a%20programmer%20and,most%20expensive%20pizza%20purchase%20ever.) on May 22, 2010, and the all-time high was recently $108,077.
+Bitcoin's low was $0.0041 when someone spent 10,000 BTC on two pizzas totalling [$41](https://economictimes.indiatimes.com/markets/cryptocurrency/bitcoin-pizza-day-and-the-rise-of-crypto-commerce/articleshow/110321112.cms?from=mdr#:~:text=Laszlo%20Hanyecz%2C%20a%20programmer%20and,most%20expensive%20pizza%20purchase%20ever.) on May 22, 2010, and the all-time high was recently $108,077.
 ![btc-to-usd](/images/btc-usd.webp)

 USD holders in shambles.